 A workplace injury must be reported to the employer as soon as possible.
 Failure to do so could affect your entitlement to claim.
 Once the employer has been advised of an injury, the employer is obligated to notify the Workers Compensation insurer within 48 hours and the insurer should commence payment of compensation benefits within 7 days, (unless there is a reasonable excuse for not doing so).
 If the worker requires more than 12 weeks of incapacity from work, a claim form must be submitted.
 A claim must be made within six months of the date of injury or accident.
 In exceptional circumstances a worker can still pursue a claim in circumstances where a claim form has not been lodged within 6 months of the injury or accident.

-For exempt workers, most of their legal costs and expenses are recoverable from the insurer upon a successful resolution.
+For exempt workers and Work Injury Damages Claims, most of the legal costs and expenses are recoverable from the insurer upon a successful resolution.